lifemapper/core/docs/adminUser/installLifemapperSystem.rst

    of the Lifemapper website (lifemapper.org/dl).

 #.
 Create a BOOM parameter file based on the template in
-   /opt/lifemapper/config/boomInit.sample.ini as "alternate" data input to the fillDB script
+   /opt/lifemapper/config/boomInit.sample.ini as data input to the fillDB script

 #.
 Either allow the makeflow produced by fillDB to be run automatically,